Fraud Prevention

 Don't give out personal information

 Never provide personal information such as name, address, birthdate, Social Insurance Number, credit card or banking information if you receive an unsolicited phone call.
 If you didn't initiate the call, you don't know who you are talking to.
+Do not trust the information on your call display because it can be easily manipulated by fraudsters.

 Beware of upfront fees